 The figures (images) in the online science websites always are associated with text.
 This text, the subtext or caption of the figure, clearly is set apart from the remaining text in its smaller font and different color (grey).
-It is physically separate from other text, always spans the image width, and is printed immediately (empty space is 1⁄2 the size of a capital letter in the caption) below.
-A figure caption is texts associated with a figure and has dual function: as title and description of the figure content and as instruction for finding what it describes (Roth, Bowen, & McGinn, 1999).
+It is physically separate from other text, always spans the image width, and is printed immediately (empty space is 1⁄4th the size of a capital letter in the caption) below.
+A figure caption is text associated with a figure and has dual function: as title and description of the figure content and as instruction for finding what it describes (Roth et al. 1999).
 The caption therefore constitutes a form of pedagogy specifying the content of the image and the instructions for how to find this content.
-"Captions" in fact constitute resources for reading to configure itself to be able to find the intended features in the image; and anything found can be tested against the text to see whether it is the thing intended to be found.
-Let us do an exemplary reading of the first caption, that is, let us concretely realize possibilities that exist for reading at a cultural level.
+'Captions' in fact constitute resources for reading to configure itself to be able to find the intended features in the image; and anything found can be tested against the text to see whether it is the thing projected to be found.
+Let us do an exemplary reading of the first caption, that is, let us concretely realize possibilities that exist for a cultural praxis of reading to organize itself.